zenparsing/zen-observable/README.md

 Converts `value` to an Observable.

 - If `value` is an implementation of ES Observables, then it is converted to an instance of Observable as defined by this library.
-- Otherwise, it is converted to an Observable which asynchronously iterates over `value`.
+- Otherwise, it is converted to an Observable which synchronously iterates over `value`.

 ### observable.subscribe ( observer )